Professional Background and counseling approach:

 - Fellow of the American Group Psychotherapy Association (National Recognition)

 - 1999 and 2015 President of Santa Clara County Psychological Association

-I received a Ph.D. in psychology in 1984 from Alliant International University in San Diego with specialized training in clinical and counseling psychology.
-I am licensed as as a Marriage, Family, and Child Counselor and in 1986 I was licensed as a psychologist.
+I received a Ph.D. in psychology from United States International University (now Alliant International University) in San Diego with specialized training in clinical and counseling psychology.
+I am licensed as a Marriage, Family, and Child Counselor and I am a licensed psychologist and a fellow of the American Group Psychotherapy Association.
 I am a founding member of the National Association of Certified Group Psychotherapists.

 In psychotherapy, it has been my experience that most people make profound life changes for the better.
 Many of these life changes are in the form of bringing more people into their lives, experiencing more rewarding relationships, and changing patterns of behavior.

 In Group Psychotherapy you are part of a small group of members who are also working on their issues.
 Through the group support of peers, acceptance, understanding of your issues, and gentle feedback you grow and improve your relationship skills.
 You learn to relate better with others and are more at ease.
 This is a supportive team approach.
 You work with caring for others to develop the life you would like to lead.

 Areas of Specialization in Private Practice

 - Counseling for individuals for relationship issues, loneliness, and social isolation, social anxiety, self-esteem.

 - Stress management, time management, depression, and anxiety.

 - Codependency, Adult Children of Alcoholics, childhood trauma/abuse.
 Family of origin issues that interfere with your life.